Charles, Duke of Vendôme: Paying a ransom

 On 20 December, the delegates declared the treaty of Madrid to be null and void.
-By the invalidity of this treaty, there was no cause for François to return to captivity, and he lacked any obligations to the Emperor.
+By the invalidity of this treaty, there was no cause for Francis to return to captivity, and he lacked any obligations to the Emperor.
 The payment of the ransom was viewed as the path forward.
 For the clergy, the cardinal de Bourbon offered 1,300,000 livres to the king, in return for which the crown would see Lutheranism suppressed, defend Gallican liberties (the autonomy of the French church from that of Rome) and aid the Pope.
-Vendôme who served as the representative for the nobility of the assembly declared the classes willingness to lay down their lives and property for François.
+Vendôme who served as the representative for the nobility of the assembly declared the classes willingness to lay down their lives and property for Francis.
 Président de Selve affirmed a similar willingness from the parlementaires.
 Finally the prévôt (provost) de Paris, on behalf of the people of the city, assured they would contribute to the royal ransom.

-By this means, from both his allies and subjects, François had been endorsed to violate the treaty of Madrid.
+By this means, from both his allies and subjects, Francis had been endorsed to violate the treaty of Madrid.
 Despite the promises of Vendôme during this meeting, the actual provision of money by the nobility would prove less forthcoming.
-François would explain before a gathering of nobles in the Île de France that by providing him funds their liberties could be well preserved.
+Francis would explain before a gathering of nobles in the Île de France that by providing him funds their liberties could be well preserved.
 He denied the rumour that he intended to make them liable to pay the taille (direct land tax), simply asking them for monetary gifts as proof of their affection.
 They conceded to provide 10% of their revenues.
 In the Boulonnais the initial offers of the nobility were of such stinginess that Montmorency refused to transmit it to the king.

-From 1528, the sieur de La Rochepot served as the lieutenant-général of Picardie in the absence of the duc de Vendôme from his province.
+From 1528, the sieur de La Rochepot served as the lieutenant-général of Picardy in the absence of the duc de Vendôme from his province.

 While mobilisation was underway in the spring of 1528, Vendôme opined that the mortespaies (permanent garrison soldiers) offered little more in the way of reliability than did his other soldiers.
 They were without pay and there were few left in the cities.
-He made note of this in a latter to François in February.
+He made note of this in a latter to Francis in February.
 Potter notes that in the 1530s pay became more reliable for these mortespaies.
 The duc raised 6,000 aventuriers (name given to the new bands of French infantry), with the speed he was able to do so puzzling the historian.